 Ten times during the semester I shall administer a surprise quiz at the beginning or end of class.
+Each quiz will consist of a handful of questions about main points of the articles or lectures, not minutiae.
+Only your top five quizzes will count.
 The quizzes:

-• give you an incentive to keep up with the reading so that the lectures are meaningful to you;

-2 enable me to make at least part of your grade highly objective; and

-3 give me a way of tracking attendance without taking roll.
+- give you an incentive to keep up with the reading so that the lectures are meaningful to you; - 2 enable me to make at least part of your grade highly objective; and - 3 give me a way of tracking attendance without taking roll.